 The Supper of the Lord is not only a sign of the love that Christians ought to have among themselves one to another, but rather it is a Sacrament of our Redemption by Christ’s death: insomuch that to such as rightly, worthily, and with faith, receive the same, the Bread which we break is a partaking of the Body of Christ; and likewise the Cup of Blessing is a partaking of the Blood of Christ.

 To be clear, “the Body of Christ is given, taken, and eaten, in the Supper, only after an heavenly and spiritual manner,” but it is no less real than a physical meal.
 Through faith, we partake and are nourished in our union with Christ.
-Wesley preached,
+Wesley even thought that someone who sinned should run to the Lord’s table with faith and find forgiveness there since God had attached the covenant blessings to the signs and seals.
+He preached,

 The grace of God given herein confirms to us the pardon of our sins, by enabling us to leave them.
 As our bodies are strengthened by bread and wine, so are our souls by these tokens of the body and blood of Christ.
 This is the food of our souls: This gives strength to perform our duty, and leads us on to perfection.

 Communion nourishes union.
-The great Methodist theologian William Burt Pope affirms that the Eucharist “signifies and seals the mystical nourishment of Christ” (emphasis mine).
-He favorably cites the Westminster Confession and Shorter Catechism, concluding that “not only are blessings pledged, but they are then and there imparted.”4 Ole Borgen summarizes a key point of Wesley’s view: “Christ Himself is present here and now to save and uphold, and His presence is as real as God is real, and, as a means, the sacrament actually conveys what it shows.”
+Pope affirms that the Eucharist “signifies and seals the mystical nourishment of Christ.”
+He favorably cites the Westminster Confession and the Shorter Catechism, concluding, “‘A sacrament is a holy ordinance instituted by Christ; wherein, by sensible signs, Christ and the benefits of the New Covenant are represented, sealed, and applied to believers.’
+Here the last expression gives additional strength to the idea of the seal: not only are blessings pledged, but they are then and there imparted.”
+Ole Borgen summarizes a key point of Wesley’s view: “Christ Himself is present here and now to save and uphold, and His presence is as real as God is real, and, as a means, the sacrament actually conveys what it shows.”

 A Participation in the Body and Blood

 However, when we see that God has ordained to share needed grace through the sacrament, we come in eager anticipation to meet Christ through his Spirit at his Table.
+If God has given the Lord’s Supper as a “grand channel” for his grace to flow to our congregations, as Wesley said, why would we want anything less than constant communion?
 Every other purpose of the Table finds its proper expression in this context.

 The sacraments do not merely stir up our faith and devotion as we meditate on what they represent; they are means for God to dispense needed grace to our souls.